top of page

 Conversation Task

-The Conversation task is divided into two parts dealing with two different GCSE themes.
+The Conversation task is divided into two parts, dealing with two different GCSE themes.
+Candidates are not allowed to see any notes during this task.

-After approximately 2.5 minutes, the second part of the conversation begins; another conversation is held on a different theme.
-The theme for the second part is indicated in the instructions for the examiner given the test day, find the GCSE Themes Sequencing grid in the booklet.
+After approximately 2.5 minutes, the second part of the conversation begins, covering a different theme.
+The theme for this section is specified in the examiner's instructions provided on the test day.
+It can be found in the GCSE Themes Sequencing Grid.

 Duration of each task